Annie's "Month

 is celebrated on the first Monday of September to honor all

-working people.
 In Australia, Labor Day is called Eight Hour Day.

 Visit Barb's: Facts About The Month of September